 But no company wants to be the one to help define this ruling better through lawsuits and court battles.

-Your job is risk mitigation, which means this ruling has the possibility of ensnaring both public and private companies in new and unexpected ways.
+Your job is risk mitigation.
+Both public and private companies can now become ensnared in new and unexpected ways.

 A good hotline is designed to allow a whistleblower a safe and easy place to make their claim without fear of retribution or disciplinary action.
 Since operational or corporate fraud is more likely to be brought in by a tip than by any other method, it is in a company’s best interest to prevent whistleblower risk by to providing easy-to-use and non-threatening ways for employees—and in some cases contractors—to make anonymous or on-the-record reports.

-Whistleblowing surveys repeatedly show that employees who spot potential abuse aren’t running to lawyers and suing first.
+Whistleblowing surveys repeatedly show that employees who spot potential abuse or OSHA violation aren’t running to lawyers and suing first.
 They’re trying to use the system and, when the system is set up right, it works to the company’s advantage by allowing them to investigate and address the claims internally.

-Yet enforcement agencies and prosecutors have demonstrated again and again that if a company has effective reporting channels in place, and can provide a record of the report, their investigation, their response and how they protected the whistleblowers, penalties have been reduced or declined altogether.
+Federal laws and sentences have demonstrated again and again that if a company has effective reporting channels in place, and can provide a record of the report, their investigation, their response and how they protected the whistleblowers, penalties have been reduced or declined altogether.
 Beyond that, clear and concise documentation is now an imperative under the EU Whistleblower Protection Directive.

-Regulators in Europe and the U.S. know that no company can police and be responsible for every employee, but at the same time they’re no longer willing to let ignorance of wrongdoing insulate senior executives and board members from responsibility.
+Regulators in Europe and the U.S. know that no company can police and be responsible for every employee, but at the same time, they’re no longer willing to let ignorance of wrongdoing insulate senior executives and board members from responsibility.

 Many companies, in an effort to keep costs and information under their control, will set up internal hotlines and case management rather than use a third-party solution.
 Yet this raises numerous problems.